Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 For the comparison of both methods we used visual and quantitative measures.
-The visual comparison using violin and density plots of the marginal posteriors allows comparison of the shape and variability of the posterior approximations.
+The visual comparison using density plots of the marginal posteriors allows comparison of the shape and variability of the posterior approximations.
 This is complemented by a visual comparison of the model fit.
-For the evaluations we draw 10,000 parameter vector samples from each approximate posterior distribution and, for each parameter vector, simulate an observable trajectory to create an ensemble.
-We then plot the central 50\%, 90\%, and 95\% intervals of the ensemble against the data.
-These are independent posterior predictive samples, obtained by evaluating $p(y \mid \theta)$ for draws $\theta \sim p(\theta \mid \mathcal{D}^*)$.
-For a quantitative measure of inference accuracy, we compute the maximum a-posteriori (MAP) estimate in the parameter space via Gaussian kernel density estimation using Silverman's rule~\citep{silverman1998density} as well as the root-mean squared error (RMSE).
-Specifically, the RMSE was calculated for trajectories simulated from each of the 10,000 posterior samples and then averaged, providing an estimate of the expected RMSE under the posterior distribution.
-For synthetic experiments, the RMSE was also computed with respect to the true parameters used to generate the data.
-For the real-data experiment, true parameters are not available.
-Instead, we report RMSE relative to published parameter estimates from \citep{ethiopian_data}, which serve as a reference baseline.
+For the evaluations we draw 10,000 parameter vector samples from each approximate posterior distribution and, for each parameter vector, simulate an observable trajectory to create an ensemble of independent posterior predictive samples obtained by evaluating $p(y \mid \theta)$ for draws $\theta \sim p(\theta \mid \mathcal{D}^*)$.
+We then plot the central 50\% and 95\% intervals of the ensemble against the data.
+As an additional qualitative indicator, we report the maximum a‑posteriori (MAP) estimate computed via Gaussian kernel density estimation using Silverman’s rule~\cite{silverman1998density}, which provides a consistent definition across methods.